 b) avoids records having to be re-sentenced when disposal schedules are updated;

-4. Transfer oldest permanent records first.
+c) ensures records are disposed of before a disposal schedule expires; removes obligation to search these records in response to access requests. - Transfer oldest permanent records first.
 Transfer the oldest permanent records first (as long as they are no longer required for current administrative use), especially nineteenth and early twentieth century records that are publicly accessible and without any access restrictions.